- Operating system: macOS version 10.13 or later.

 On Apple Silicon computers

-On a Mac with Apple silicon, you may first need to use Startup Security Utility to set the security policy to Reduced Security and select the “Allow user management of kernel extensions from identified developers” checkbox.
+On a Mac with Apple silicon (Apple processor), you may first need to use change the security policy to allow user management of kernel extensions.

 - Press and hold the power button until you see “Loading startup options."